 New Balance makes some really great running shoes, but some are just better than others.
 We sifted through a lot of different styles (some classic, some a little more innovative) to ensure that we selected the very best of the best.
 In some instances, we selected an older version of the very same style.
 In many cases, the improvements that they make to a certain style can add amazing benefits, or slightly miss the mark (like in the case of the 990).

 In that instance, we ended up selecting the V3 over the V4, because users found that the upgrades made to the V4 were not to the user’s benefit, and many preferred the V3 better.
 That’s not to say that the V4 wasn’t a great model — it just wasn’t as loved by the community as the V3.

-When shopping for a new pair of trainers, you are probably ready to dish out a decent amount of money, because you know that the best trainers will usually set you back a little bit of money.
+When shopping for a new pair of trainers, you are probably ready to dish out a decent amount of money because you know that the best running shoes will usually set you back a little bit of money.
 While selecting the best designs out there was important to us, we wanted to also make sure that they lived in the realm of a rational purchase.
-Luckily, most NB sneakers don’t go beyond what the average person would pay for trainers, and in fact, some reside right in that sweet spot where they reasonably priced.
+Luckily, most New Balance running shoes don’t go beyond what the average person would pay for trainers, and in fact, some reside right in that sweet spot where they reasonably priced.
 We liked those deals, as we know you might.